-IGV ("Impuesto General a las Ventas" - Peruvian value added tax) expense of \$0.1 million represents IGV that was paid to the Peruvian Government during the period ended March 31, 2017.
+IGV ("Impuesto General a las Ventas" - Peruvian value added tax) expense of \$0.1 million represents IGV that was paid to the Peruvian Government during the period ended March 31,

+2017.
 This amount is expected to be recoverable when the Company generates future revenues in Peru.

 Since the Company is in the exploration stage and there is no assurance that future revenues will be generated in Peru, IGV has been expensed as incurred.
-IGV is denominated in Peruvian soles, with the total cumulative amount of IGV paid by the Company as of March 31, 2017 being \$13.7 million (44.5 million soles).
+IGV is denominated in Peruvian soles, with the total cumulative amount of IGV paid by the Company as of June 30, 2017 being \$14.0 million (45.7 million soles).
 IGV credits can be carried forward indefinitely.

 In November 2016, the Company submitted an application to the MEM for accelerated recovery of the 18% value added tax (IGV) that applies to the Company's planned future investments in the Corani project.
-Subsequent to the end of Q1 2017, the application was approved and the IGV Contract with the MEM and its agents was executed.
+The application was approved and the IGV Contract with the MEM and its agents was executed in the second quarter of 2017.
 Under the terms of the IGV Contract the Company will be able to recover, on an expedited basis, the IGV taxes associated with its Corani capital investments as described in the approved ESIA and the 2015 Corani FS.